Ypertex/blog/content/articles/visualization-of-leadership/index.md

 {{<figure src="76c0b80e-3193-4011-ac26-66735a30c9f4" cite="Barlow Cutoff by W. H. Jackson, ca. 1865">}}A trek of settlers near Mount Hood, Oregon (US){{</figure>}}

 "What does it have to do with Digital Transformation?", you ask.
 Well, your company is in one spot today and wants to be in a different, more fruitful spot tomorrow.
 So, this group of people starts to move.
-And just like detailed maps or <abbr title="Global Positioning System">GPS</abbr> didn't exist in the 19<sup>th</sup> century, today's companies don't have the means of knowing upfront if their envisioned spot even exists, where exactly it's located nor what the best route is to reach it.
+And just like detailed maps or <abbr title="Global Positioning System">GPS</abbr> didn't exist in the 19<sup>th</sup> century, today's companies don't have the means of knowing up front whether their envisioned spot even exists, where exactly it's located, or what the best route is to reach it.
 They only know the general direction.

 Yet they believe that starting to move in that direction is better than to sit tight.
 Just like the settlers.

 ## How Migration Transforms the Role of Leadership

-Alright, now let's discuss the role of leadership in this scenario.
+All right, now let's discuss the role of leadership in this scenario.
 Where are the leaders, what do they do?
-Is their role different while the trek is moving---or is it the same as back when people were living in their previous settlement?
+Is their role different while the trek is moving—or is it the same as back when people were living in their previous settlement?

 The key difference between settlement and migration is the **environment**:

 * **In the settlement**, the environment is relatively stable.
 It and its dangers are well known.
-As settler, you're allowed to focus on **exploitation and optimization**.
+As a settler, you're allowed to focus on **exploitation and optimization**.
 * **During migration**, the environment keeps changing rapidly as you move along your route.
-It and its dangers are vastly unknown.
-As migrant, you're forced to focus on **exploration and innovation**.
+It and its dangers are largely unknown.
+As a migrant, you're forced to focus on **exploration and innovation**.

 That's already the answer: In times of Digital Transformation (or any other transformation, for that matter), leaders are forced to assume a role as explorers and innovators.